-At first glance, it seems impossible.
-It’s the middle of February and tiny white flowers with bright green leaves are just emerging from the frozen soil.
-Snowdrops, or Galanthus, are for many the harbingers of spring.
-For me, their sudden appearance in winter is a perfect symbol of resilience as, one by one, they infuse the cold weather months with a new kind of meaning.
+To all appearances, it doesn’t seem possible.
+It’s February, and tiny white flowers are popping up out of the frozen soil.
+Snowdrops, or Galanthus, are for many the true harbingers of spring.
+If you ask me, they’re also a powerful symbol of resilience as, one by one, they infuse the cold weather months with a new shade of meaning.

 ABOUT SNOWDROPS (GALANTHUS)

-Snowdrop, Galanthus, is a small genus of bulbous herbaceous perennial plants that is part of the amaryllis family.
-The plant gets its name from the Greek gala meaning milk, and anthos meaning flower.
-Common snowdrop, or Galanthus nivalis, (nivalis is Latin for snowy) is the best known species of Galanthus.
-Native to large areas of Europe, it is grown all over the world.
+The snowdrop, Galanthus, is a bulbous perennial that is part of the amaryllis family.
+It gets its name from the Greek gala (meaning milk) and anthos (meaning flower).
+The best known species is common snowdrop, or Galanthus nivalis, (nivalis is Latin for snowy).
+Native to Europe, it now grows all over the world.

-Diminutive in scale, but built like a warrior, Galanthus nivalis has narrow leaves and sturdy 6-inch stems that produce a single white, tear-shaped flower.
-The pendulous blooms consist of three small petals surrounded by three larger ones.
-Close-up, you can see that the inner three are notched at the tip and have distinctive U-shaped green markings.
+Despite being small in scale, this plant is built like a warrior.
+Its tough, dark green leaves and sturdy 6-inch stems are the perfect match for cold weather.
+In late winter, it produces a single white, tear-shaped flower consisting of three small petals surrounded by three larger ones.
+The inner three are notched at the tip with distinctive, U-shaped green markings.

-In my area (Zone 7) common snowdrops typically flower in February/March.
-The large-flowered Galanthus ‘Atkinsii’, recipient of the Royal Horticultural Society Award of Garden Merit, is one of the earliest blooming varieties.
-And the heirloom Galanthus ‘Flore Pleno’ is a beautiful, double-flowered cultivar if you’re looking for something a little different.
+In my area (Zone 7) common snowdrops typically flower in February or early March.
+The large-flowered Galanthus ‘Atkinsii’ is one of the earliest blooming varieties.
+And the heirloom Galanthus ‘Flore Pleno’ is a beautiful, double-flowered cultivar for those of us looking for something a little different.

-There’s also a larger variety of snowdrop called Giant Snowdrop, or Galanthus elwesii.
-It has 6 to 12 inch stems and much larger flowers.
-It blooms later than Galanthus nivalis, usually in March.
+There’s also a larger variety called Giant Snowdrop, or Galanthus elwesii.
+It has 6- to 12-inch stems and produces much larger flowers.
+It blooms later than Galanthus nivalis, or usually in March.

 HOW CAN THEY GROW IN THE COLD?

 When winter sets in, most plants stop growing as freezing temperatures prevent water from flowing within their sap.
-However, snowdrops contain anti-freeze proteins (AFPs) that enable them to survive even in subzero weather.
-These AFPs bind to small ice crystals and inhibit them from growing.
+Snowdrops, however, contain anti-freeze proteins (AFPs) that enable them to survive subzero weather.
+These AFPs bind to small ice crystals and inhibit them from forming.
 This in turn protects the plants’ tissue from freezing while also staving off diseases.

 Occasionally, very harsh cold can cause snowdrops to fall over.
-But not to worry, thanks to AFPs, they’ll perk up again as soon as temperatures rise.
+But thanks to AFPs, they perk right up once temperatures rise back up again.

 HOW TO TELL SNOWDROPS FROM SNOWFLAKES

-A few years ago, I began renovating a garden on Maryland’s Eastern Shore.
-In the spring, hundreds of bluebells and what I thought were snowdrops starting appearing in the woodland.
+A few years ago, I was renovating a garden on Maryland’s Eastern Shore.
+In the spring, hundreds of what I thought were snowdrops starting appearing in the woodland.
 The flowers looked slightly different, though.
 They were bell shaped.
-And all of the petals, not just the inner ones, had green markings at the tips.
+And unlike common snowdrops, all of the petals (not just the inner ones) had green markings at the tips.

-I had confused snowdrops with another species, Leucojum, with which they are closely related.
-Leucojum aestivum (also known as Giant Snowflake) also has pendulous flowers, but with one key difference.
+I had confused snowdrops with Leucojum aestivum, with which they are closely related.
+Commonly known as Giant Snowflake, this species also has pendulous flowers, but with one key difference.
 Unlike Galanthus, the petals are all the same size.

-Snowflakes typically bloom much later than snowdrops, which depending on your location can be anytime between April and very early May.
+Snowflakes typically bloom much later than snowdrops, which depending on where you live can be anytime between April and very early May.
 Leucojum aestivum ‘Gravetye Giant’ is a popular cultivar.